Larry O’Connor, Marriage and Family Therapist

 - Humanistic psychology

 - Interpersonal psychoanalysis

 I have offices both in San Francisco and Palo Alto.

-I always encourage you to read or post a review on Yelp.
+I always encourage you to read and post reviews on Yelp.

 “Sanity is only that which is within the frame of reference of conventional thought.”